niklasmtj/node-postgres-api-starter/README.md

 # node-postgres-api-starter

-This is a quick starter for a nodeJS API with Express as a server framework and PostgreSQL as a database.
+This is a quick starter for a NodeJS API with Express as a server framework and PostgreSQL as a database.
 It works with a users table to create users by name and email address.
 Functions include:
 * list all users